Brooklyn-Style/Magic_Roll/README.md

 `Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
 This placement doesn't really cause any problems though, as the new SFBs can be fixed with magic or alt-fingering.

-Additionally, this key doesn't just repeat the last letter:
+This key has a few exceptions as well:
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll instead.
 - `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it becomes more comfortable to type.
 (I prefer to just use the right magic thumb key for this though).
-- `Backspace` after repeats or if more than 400ms has passed since the last keypress.
-This brings up the index's usage and gets backspace off the pinky.
+- `Backspace` after repeats or if more than 600ms has passed since the last keypress.
+This gets backspace off the pinky and brings up the index's usage.

 #### *Right Half:*
 The right half was arranged around the `TSRN` home keys, as these are the most [frequently](https://norvig.com/mayzner.html#:~:text=electrocardiographic%0Ainstitutionalization%09%09%20uncharacteristically-,Letter%20Counts,-Enough%20of%20words "Norvig Letter Frequency Chart") used consonants: